freelancerwebro/arr-license-check/README.md

 # ARR license check
-The script connects to the official ARR (Romanian Road Authority) website and checks if a license plate number is registered as authorized transport operator.
+The script connects to the official ARR (Romanian Road Authority) website and checks if a license plate number is registered as a transport operator.